FAQ for Faculty

 Should a student in your class require an academic accommodation (e.g. extended testing time, note-taking assistance, etc) a notification letter typically hand-delivered by the student will be provided to you which identifies those accommodations.
 If a student approaches you requesting accommodations based on disability without a notification letter from this department, you are under no obligation to provide accommodations; however please refer the student to Disability Services.

-If you have any questions of how to accommodate a student with a disability, or if you have further questions about a Faculty Notification letter that you have received please contact our office.
+If you have any questions of how to accommodate a student with a disability or if you have further questions about a Faculty Notification letter that you have received, please contact the DS office at 907-796-6000 or firstname.lastname@example.org.

 Students are expected to supply documentation to support any request for an academic adjustment.
 Disability Services is the designated party at UAS responsible for reviewing such documentation and determining the eligibility for services and accommodations.
 The purpose of the Faculty Notification Letter is to detail the accommodations that have been found to be reasonable given supporting documentation.
 Accommodations outlined in the Faculty Notification letters are mandated.
 In the absence of a Faculty Notification letter, an instructor or professor who decides to honor a students request does so at his or her own discretion, not as a requirement by law.